 In some cases, our customers may choose to have the Company engineer and install the system for them rather than simply purchase the cogeneration and/or chiller units.
 In this case, the Company accounts for revenue, or turnkey revenue, and costs using the percentage-of-completion method of accounting.
 Under the percentage-of-completion method of accounting, revenues are recognized by applying percentages of completion to the total estimated revenues for the respective contracts.
 Costs are recognized as incurred.
 The percentages of completion are determined by relating the actual cost of work performed to date to the current estimated total cost at completion of the respective contracts.
 When the estimate on a contract indicates a loss, the Company's policy is to record the entire expected loss, regardless of the percentage of completion.
-During the three months ended March 31, 2016 and 2015, a loss of approximately \$155,200 and \$0 was recorded, respectively.
+During the three months ended June 30, 2016, a recovery of approximately \$89,000 from a loss recorded in the three month period ended March 31, 2015 of approximately \$155,000, and \$0 in the same period in 2015.
+During the six months ended June 30, 2016 and 2015, a loss of approximately \$66,000 and \$0 was recorded, respectively.
+The loss recorded for six months ending June 30, 2016 was reduced due to a change in project scope.
 The excess of contract costs and profit recognized to date on the percentage-of-completion accounting method in excess of billings is recorded as unbilled revenue.
 Billings in excess of related costs and estimated profit is recorded as deferred revenue.